telliott99/CryptoQuickies/ee2.md

 >
 ```

-which I think you will find matches what we had above.
+which matches what we had above.

 Just picking two random numbers out of thin air